 The master's in gerontology is an applied program designed to prepare you for work with the fastest growing segment of the U.S. population.
 In a rapidly aging world, you will likely work with and be surrounded by older adults.
 This degree helps you specialize and have a competitive, professional advantage.

 This program, taught entirely via the Internet, creates flexibility and practicality for a wide range of individuals who may be pursuing a graduate degree, including working professionals, those with families, or those studying at a distance.
 It does not require the GRE exam or a graduate thesis.
 Faculty serve as advisers for online students and are developing ways to be more interactive, giving students the sense of belonging that is sometimes missing for distance students.
-In addition, a newsletter, developed with the online student in mind, is sent to students several times a year.
+In addition, an online newsletter, developed with the online student in mind, is sent to students several times a year.

 The list of required and elective courses and their descriptions are listed in the graduate catalog.
 For information on when the required and elective courses are offered, please see the gerontology course matrix.

 Kansas State University currently is accepting applications.
 The application packet includes all the required information including deadline dates, course schedules and descriptions, as well as the requirements for graduate study.
 The application process is competitive, and a limited number of slots are available to incoming students.
 In the event a student is not accepted to the program due to limited space, they may wish to contact one of our partnering institutions.
 The application form required by the Graduate School must be completed online.

 There are no application deadlines for domestic students.
 For international students the application deadlines are as follows: